-- 301. Research and Methodology I (5).
+301. Research and Methodology I (5).
 Pr., MH 267.

-Introduces the philosophies of science underlying research into human behavior including the role of logic, the tasks of methodology, the nature of explanation, and other problems associated with the theory-data continuum. - 302.
-Research and Methodology II (5).
+Introduces the philosophies of science underlying research into human behavior including the role of logic, the tasks of methodology, the nature of explanation, and other problems associated with the theory-data continuum.

+- 302. Research and Methodology II (5).
 Pr., GV 301 or Consent of instructor.
 Presents a variety of strategies for the gathering of data in the behavioral sciences. - 320.
 Introduction to International Relations (5).
 Pr., Sophomore standing.
-The study of the factors that influence the interactions of nations with illustrative case studies. - 321.
-Introduction to Comparative Government (5).
+The study of the factors that influence the interactions of nations with illustrative case studies.

+322. American Foreign Policy (5).
 Pr., Sophomore standing.

-Analyzes the political processes of several major nations such as Great Britain, France, Germany, and the Soviet Union. - 322.
-American Foreign Policy (5).
-Pr., Sophomore standing.
-Examines the forces that influence the formulation and execution of American foreign policy with illustrative case studies. - 330.
-Municipal Politics (5).
+Examines the forces that influence the formulation and execution of American foreign policy with illustrative case studies.

+- 330. Municipal Politics (5).
 Pr., GV 101 or GV 102.
 Surveys the processes and functions of city government. - 340.
 Introduction to Public Administration (5).
 Pr., GV 102.
-Surveys administrative processes, including organizational behavior, leadership, decision making, and policy formulation. - 341.
-Organization Theory (5).
+Surveys administrative processes, including organizational behavior, leadership, decision making, and policy formulation.

+341. Organization Theory (5).
 Pr., GV 102.
-Reviews the theoretical and empirical literature in the field of organizational behavior, concentrating upon the major concepts within the field. - 345.
-Public Budgeting (5).
+Reviews the theoretical and empirical literature in the field of organizational behavior, concentrating upon the major concepts within the field.

+345. Public Budgeting (5).
 Pr., GV 101 or GV 102.
-Covers executive budget formulation including planning, programming, and budgeting systems, and the politics of executive-legislative relations in the budgetary process. - 350.
-The American Chief Executive (5).
+Covers executive budget formulation including planning, programming, and budgeting systems, and the politics of executive-legislative relations in the budgetary process.

+350. The American Chief Executive (5).
 Pr., GV 102.
-Surveys the development and operation of the American Presidency and state gubernatorial offices. - 351.
-Legislative Process (5).
+Surveys the development and operation of the American Presidency and state gubernatorial offices.

+351. Legislative Process (5).
 Pr., GV 102.
-Surveys the structures and processes of legislative bodies, with particular emphasis upon the U.S. Congress and American State Legislatures. - 360.
-Judicial Process (5).
+Surveys the structures and processes of legislative bodies, with particular emphasis upon the U.S. Congress and American State Legislatures.

+360. Judicial Process (5).
 Pr., GV 102.

 Surveys the operation of the legal system in the United States.
-Covers principles of legal research and writing. - 370.
-American Political Thought (5).
+Covers principles of legal research and writing.

+- 370. American Political Thought (5).
 Pr., GV 101.
-Review the development of political philosophy in the United States and its impact on American political institutions. - 380.
+Reviews the development of political philosophy in the United States and its impact on American political institutions. - 380.
 Introduction to Political Behavior (5).
 Pr., GV 101.
-Surveys the personal and social basis of political participation, political choice, and political leadership. - 385.
-Political Parties (5).
+Surveys the personal and social basis of political participation, political choice, and political leadership.

+385. Political Parties (5).
 Pr., GV 101.